 a.
 CPT Codes for Wound Care

-Current Procedural Terminology (CPT) codes describe medical procedures and services.
-For wound care, commonly used CPT codes include:
+Current Procedural Terminology (CPT) codes are used to describe medical procedures and services.
+Some commonly used CPT codes for wound care include:

 b.
 HCPCS Codes for Wound Care

-The Healthcare Common Procedure Coding System (HCPCS) provides additional codes for services not covered by CPT codes.
+The Healthcare Common Procedure Coding System (HCPCS) codes includes additional codes for services not covered by CPT codes.
 These include:

 Using accurate HCPCS codes is crucial for billing wound care services involving supplies and products.